-Grab a hand-warming coffee in your KeepCup and take a stroll through a Melbourne market this winter.
-They’re perfect for gifts and food, and better still, most are indoors or undercover!
+Grab a hand-warming coffee (or mulled wine!) and stroll through the city’s distinctive markets, from daytime design fairs to after-dark fun fests.
+They’re perfect for unique gifts and food, and most are indoors or undercover.

 The District Makers Market